TempusOwl/bm-userscript/README.md

 ## Features Of This main-script.js
 * Highly customizable!
+* Adds clickable link that brings you to the CommunityBanList profile of a user.
 * Copy and paste user info button for tickets via a button on the player's profile.
 * Grays out unimportant events like joins/leaves,
 * Color codes change map, next map and squad list.